wultra/powerauth-server/docs/Configuring-REST-Client-for-Spring.md

 - `proxyPassword` - proxy password in case proxy authentication is required
 - `powerAuthClientToken` - client token for PowerAuth server authentication, used in case authentication is enabled on PowerAuth server
 - `powerAuthClientSecret` - client secret for PowerAuth server authentication, used in case authentication is enabled on PowerAuth server
-- `skipSslCertificateValidation` - whether SSL certificates should be validated, used during development
+- `acceptInvalidSslCertificate` - whether SSL certificates should be validated, used during development

 ### Using the PowerAuth REST Client